-What we’ve typically found is that whatever rate you would have been able to qualify for PRIOR to being prescribed Vicodin should be the same rate that you would be able to qualify for AFTER having been prescribed Vicodin.
+We’ve typically found that whatever rate you would have been able to qualify for PRIOR to being prescribed Vicodin should be the same rate that you would qualify for AFTER having been prescribed Vicodin.

 Examples of an easy case might be being prescribed Vicodin immediately after:

 - Laser eye surgery.

 - A soft tissue accident such as a sports injury or motor vehicle accident.

 Become a “bit” trickier is when an individual is currently taking Vicodin during a life insurance application where it “appears” like they won’t need to take Vicodin for an extended period, but for now, they are still taking it, or when an individual has either experienced an injury where he or she may end up suffering from chronic pain which may prevent them from ever being able to stop taking Vicodin or similar pain medication.

 In cases like these…

 Insurance companies may choose to “Postpone” one’s life insurance application until an applicant isn’t taking Vicodin any longer or requesting the complete medical records of an applicant before they will be willing to make a decision.

 Working with a true, life insurance professionals will pay off because it is with difficult cases like these that have years of experience combined with dozens of different options where an individual who may have been told that they can’t qualify for a traditional life insurance policy suddenly finds themselves fully approved!